Armistice Day: Saturday 11th November

 But to be reminded that war is not an inevitable evil,

-And to creatively seek nonviolent means.
+And to creatively seek nonviolent means to peace.

 Lead us along your path to peace,